-- 60. -(1) Subject to section 61, a reference in this Part to the competent authority for a designated person is a reference to the competent authority prescribed for the class of designated persons to which the designated person belongs. - (2) If no such competent authority is prescribed, a reference in this Part to the competent authority is a reference to the following: - (a) in the case of a designated person that is a credit institution or a financial institution, the Central Bank and Financial Services Authority of Ireland; - (b) in the case of a designated person who is an auditor, external accountant, tax adviser or trust or company service provider- - (i) if the person is a member of a designated accountancy body, the designated accountancy body, or - (ii) if the person is not a member of a designated accountancy body and is a body corporate, or a body of unincorporated persons, carrying out its functions under this Part through officers and members of it who are members of a designated accountancy body, the designated accountancy body; - (c) in the case of a designated person who is a solicitor, the Law Society of Ireland; - (d) in the case of a designated person who is a barrister, the General Council of the Bar of Ireland; - (e) in the case of any designated person other than a designated person referred to in paragraph (a), (b), (c) or (d), the Minister. - (3) The Minister may prescribe a competent authority for a class of designated persons, for the purpose of subsection (1), only if the Minister is satisfied that the competent authority is more appropriate than the competent authority specified in subsection (2) for the class of designated persons, having regard to the nature of the business activities engaged in by that class. - 61. -(1) Where there is more than one competent authority for a designated person under section 60, those competent authorities may agree that one of them will act as the competent authority for that person, and references in this Part to a competent authority are to be construed accordingly. - (2) An agreement under this section, in relation to a designated person, takes effect when the competent authority who has agreed to act as the competent authority for the designated person gives notice, in writing, to that person. - (3) An agreement under this section, in relation to a designated person, ceases to have effect when- - (a) any of the parties to the agreement gives notice, in writing, to the other parties of the termination of the agreement,
+- 60.- (1) Subject to section 61, a reference in this Part to the competent authority for a designated person is a reference to the competent authority prescribed for the class of designated persons to which the designated person belongs. - (2) If no such competent authority is prescribed, a reference in this Part to the competent authority is a reference to the following: - (a) in the case of a designated person that is a credit institution or a financial institution, the Central Bank of Ireland; - (b) in the case of a designated person who is an auditor, external accountant, tax adviser or trust or company service provider- - (i) if the person is a member of a designated accountancy body, the designated accountancy body, or - (ii) if the person is not a member of a designated accountancy body and is a body corporate, or a body of unincorporated persons, carrying out its functions under this Part through officers and members of it who are members of a designated accountancy body, the designated accountancy body; - (c) in the case of a designated person who is a solicitor, the Law Society of Ireland; - (d) in the case of a designated person who is a barrister, the Legal Services Regulatory Authority; - (da) [deleted] - (db) in the case of a designated person that is a property services provider, the Property Services Regulatory Authority; - (e) in the case of any designated person other than a designated person referred to in paragraph (a), (b), (c) or (d) or (db), the Minister. - (3) The Minister may prescribe a competent authority for a class of designated persons, for the purpose of subsection (1), only if the Minister is satisfied that the competent authority is more appropriate than the competent authority specified in subsection (2) for the class of designated persons, having regard to the nature of the business activities engaged in by that class.